 Ribbon is also available in lots of colors and designs.
 Give multiple hooded towels different ribbons for multiple children.
 Then everyone will know which one belongs to them.

 Lay the ribbon about an inch away from the folded edge of the hand towel.
 Pin the ribbon to the top layer of the towel only.
+You can place your ribbon wherever you like, I just thought this particular placement looked really cute.

 Now fold the hand towel the opposite way with short sides touching and the ribbon on the inside.